 If you’re currently in an established wealth management relationship, regardless of your level of satisfaction, it never hurts to take a peek under the hood and make sure everything is in order.
 After all, you’ve entrusted the safety of your family’s financial future to your advisor, and you deserve to know that you’re in good hands.
 By addressing the four issues we’ve outlined here, we believe you and your family will have a higher chance of securing your financial wellbeing and achieving your overall goals.

 For those of you currently searching for a new financial advisor, you should, first and foremost, focus on establishing and adhering to a rigorous search process – from our experience, this is a critical step towards achieving an optimal outcome.
 During your search, however, be sure to consider the issues we’ve noted here, and you’ll greatly improve your chances for a successful and rewarding wealth management relationship.

-SpringReef LLC is a state-registered investment adviser in California, Florida, Maryland, New Jersey, New York, Virginia, and the District of Columbia.
+SpringReef LLC is a state-registered investment adviser in Florida, Louisiana, Maryland, New Jersey, New York, Virginia, and the District of Columbia.
 The purpose of this material is limited to the dissemination of general information regarding the services offered by SpringReef LLC.
 It is not intended to be a solicitation or offer to sell investment advisory services to residents of any state in which SpringReef LLC is not currently authorized to do so.
 Form ADV Part 2, which details the business practices, services and related fees of SpringReef LLC, is available upon request.
 Investing involves risks and there is always the potential of losing money when you invest.
 Choosing a financial advisor recommended by SpringReef LLC does not assure a profit or protect against loss.